Individual Counseling: Adult, Adolescent & Children

 New Hope provides a safe and supportive environment where you will always be respected and heard.
 You will have an opportunity to explore and share (your dreams, needs, fears, desires, struggles, etc.) openly, honestly and freely.

 Although we may sometimes explore areas that pose difficulties, you will always be encouraged to use your personal strengths and resources to grow.
-The staff at New Hope believes that each individual is gifted with strengths and talents that help you traverse the journey of your life – we will help you identify your personal strengths and learn how to put them to use as you grow and thrive through your journey.
+I believe that each individual is gifted with strengths and talents that help you traverse the journey of your life – We will help you identify your personal strengths and learn how to put them to use as you grow and thrive through your journey.

 How does Individual Counseling help?

-• Counseling can help you learn to be as generous and kind to yourself as you are to the other people you encounter – you can learn to be a good friend to yourself.
+• You can learn to be as generous and kind to yourself as you are to the other people you encounter – you can learn to be a good friend to yourself.

-• Counseling can help you understand your feelings and that you can choose to act on them rather than react to them.
+• You can learn to understand your feelings and that you can choose to act on them rather than react to them.
 It can help you recognize ways to prevent your “mood” from dominating your life.

-• Counseling can help you sort through your values and priorities so you can enhance day-to-day living and your relationships.
+• Counseling can help you sort through your life’s priorities and learn to live a more fulfilling life of integrity.